 However, it was not long before the peace was disturbed.
 Aurion’s population swelled, and its land was less fertile than the surrounding river valleys.
 Its antagonistic attitude to its neighbours meant it suffered badly in trade, which only reinforced its belief that it was being persecuted for its faith.
-The unbelievers were unwilling to cede more land, however—their numbers had also grown significantly, and they were loathe to help the Church spread its incendiary teachings.
-Eventually, there would be a human war.
+The unbelievers were unwilling to cede more land, however—their numbers had also grown significantly, and they were loathe to help the Church spread its incendiary teachings, particularly their hatred of the mor.
+Inevitably, there would be war.

 The Establishing War

 Aurion was well prepared for hostilities.
 Despite being relatively impoverished, it had on its side a population who were—if not White Staff zealots themselves—certainly convinced that this would be their only chance at a better life.
 This combination of self-righteousness, fervence and desperation—and the significant benefit of entire legions of warpriests—delivered them huge gains in the early days of the war.
-They soon controlled of fully one third of all human territory.
+They soon controlled of fully one third of what had once been Novelis.

 At this stage, there arose a dangerous dispute between the leaders of the unbelievers.
-Their man they had taken as king—Lucius, a powerful mage well known for his dedication to arcane studies—argued that they should cede nothing to Aurion’s assault.
+The man they had made king—Lucius, a powerful awakened well known for his dedication to arcane studies—argued that they should cede nothing to Aurion’s assault.
 He spoke openly against the Church of the White Staff, calling it a faith that preached hatred and instilled ignorance, and begged his people not to yield to it.

 His opponents, including a number of high-ranking generals and a significant portion of his army, argued for cutting their losses.
 The king in their eyes was young and soft, far too idealistic to turn the tide of a losing war.
 If their armies fell back, they contested, Aurion would spread itself too thinly and its desperate energy would flag.
 Good soldiers were falling in droves to the Aurites—why not give them land instead of lives?

-Much of the king’s human army stood with his detractors, but its mages and most of the mor—who were considered abominations by the Aurites—stood with him.
+Much of the king’s army stood with his detractors, but its mages, awakened and mor—and anybody else the church deemed abominable—largely stood with him.
 Unable to reach an agreement, the unbelievers suffered a schism.
 The detractors fell back, abandoning the others and establishing a new border west of the capital.
 They declared a third human nation, officially allied with nobody in the war.